-When it is determined that there may be a threat, whether through an observed action, overheard comment, or report through the SafeUT app, members of that school's safety team will begin the important process of doing a threat assessment.
-Steps to this process, along with additional information about school safety, are outlined in the attached parent information course:
+When it is determined that there may be a threat of harm to others, whether through an observed action, an overheard comment, a social media post, or through the SafeUT app, members of that school's multidisciplinary safety team will begin the important process of doing a CSTAG threat assessment.
+Threat assessment is a problem-solving approach to violence prevention that involves assessment and intervention with students who have threatened violence in some way.
+The multidisciplinary teams are not trying to determine whether a student made a threat, but whether a student poses a threat.
+Steps to this process, along with additional information about school safety, are outlined in the parent information course below:

 The Training Code for Cache County School District Parents (25 min) is: ppgnxm